vikasmalik22/mavericks_work/README.md

 4. Region of Interest Detection
 5. Hough Transformation for Line Detection

-Using the pipeline we can find the lane lines on both individual images and video clip.
+Using the pipeline I can find the lane lines on both individual images and video clip.

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image2]: ./examples/grayscale.jpg "Grayscale"

 ---

 ### Reflection

+# Example Test Image

+[//]: # (Image References)

+[image3]: ./test_images/solidWhiteCurve.jpg "Test Image"

+Above Image is an example of a lane image which has white lane is a series of alternating dots and short lines, which we need to detect as one line.

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.